Steve Burton Nails The Gangster Look In Latest Promo, Actor’s First ‘General Hospital’ Ep To Air On Sept. 19

 General Hospital executive producer Frank Valentini explained in an earlier interview that almost everyone will be affected by Burton’s return.
 Having someone who looks exactly the same as Jason did in the past will be controversial.
 Every Port Charles resident will wonder why there is someone with Jason’s old face.
 The latest General Hospital teaser will stir up more controversy as Steve Burton’s first air date draws nearer.

-Fortunately, it wouldn’t be long until Burton’s scenes will air – Stone Cold Jason will be back on General Hospital on Sept.
+Fortunately, it wouldn’t be long until Burton’s scenes will air.
+Stone Cold Jason will be back on General Hospital on Sept.
 19, Tuesday.

 It doesn't take a lot of work to make @1SteveBurton look like a badass. #BehindtheScenes #GH #SteveReturnsSept19th pic.twitter.com/5r2guBefRi